Super-resolution and Robust Sparse Continuous Fourier Transform in Any Constant Dimension: Nearly Linear Time and Sample Complexity: Introduction

-\paragraph{Coarse-grained location.} Suppose that the frequency $f_{i}$ locates in some hypothesis region $\mathcal{H}_{i}$.
-We carefully divide $\mathcal{H}_{i} = \bigcup_{q \in Q} \mathcal{H}_{i, q}$ into smaller sub-regions, and pick a candidate frequency $\xi_{q}$ for every sub-region.
-The particular sub-region $\mathcal{H}_{i, q^*} \ni f_{i}$ that contains the frequency is called the {\em true} sub-region.
-Based on the measurements, we can prune some of the {\em wrong} sub-regions $\mathcal{H}_{i, q} \not\ni f_{i}$, hence a {\em smaller} new hypothesis region.
-The coarse-grained location repeats this pruning process, which is illustrated in Figure~\ref{fig:our_technique:recovery:frequency_location}.
+{\bf Coarse-grained location via partition and voting in high dimension.} Suppose that a frequency $f_{i}$ locates in some hypothesis region $\mathcal{H}_{i}$.
+We carefully divide $\mathcal{H}_{i} = \bigcup_{q \in Q} \mathcal{H}_{i, q}$ into smaller sub-regions and pick a candidate frequency $\xi_{q}$ for each sub-region.
+The frequency $f_{i}$ locates in a unique {\em true} sub-region $\mathcal{H}_{i, q^*}$.
+Based on the measurements, we can prune some of the {\em wrong} sub-regions $\mathcal{H}_{i, q} \not\ni f_{i}$ and get a {\em smaller} new hypothesis region.
+As Figure~\ref{fig:our_technique:recovery:frequency_location} shows, the coarse-grained location repeats this pruning process.